Navishu/amazon-clone/README.md

 # amazon-clone
-This is the Amazon clone made only by using HTML and CSS
+This is the Amazon clone made only by using HTML and CSS .git